Closed for the Season – Opening Day April 1, 2026

 If you’re looking for an event venue, America’s Garden Capital includes more than 30 gardens in the region that may be able to host your celebration.

 Yes.
-Guests are welcome to picnic in four designated areas, available first-come, first-served.
+Guests are welcome to picnic in four designated areas, available on a first-come, first-served basis.
 Blankets and chairs are permitted on Friday evenings (5–8 pm, May through September) only.
-Please carry out everything you bring to help us keep the garden beautiful.
+Please help keep the garden beautiful by carrying out everything you bring in.

 We do not provide public Wi-Fi; let yourself disconnect and immerse in nature.